 Do I need a crown?

 You may need a dental crown if you have a tooth that is cracked, fractured, broken, or that has a significant amount of decay.
 Dental crowns can also be used for cosmetic reasons to improve the color, size, or shape of one or more teeth.
 You may also need a crown if you have just had a dental implant placed to replace a missing tooth.
 Finally, you may need to have a dental crown placed after having a root canal.
-To determine if you need a crown, schedule a consultation with Dr. Black of Desert Pearl Dentistry.
+To determine if you need a crown, schedule a consultation with Dr. Morales of Desert Pearl Dentistry.

 What are the different types of dental crowns?